 Cichorium intybus: Burned to a Crisp

-Chicory was not a common plant where I grew up or where I live.
+Chicory was not a common plant where I grew up or where I’ve lived for 41 years.
 But I remember the first time I saw it, in 1990, in a park in Alexandria, Virginia, the bedroom of Washington DC.

-What as so exciting was it was textbook perfect.
+What was so exciting was it was textbook perfect.
 The chicory looked exactly what it was supposed to look like, and that happens so rarely in foraging.
-That bears repeating: In my decades of foraging chicory is the only plant I did not know which when I found it it looked exactly as it should.
+That bears repeating: In my decades of foraging chicory is one of two plants I did not know which when I found looked exactly as they should have.
 That is one reason why pictures are not as good at identifying plants as people think.
 A good botanical drawing has all the essential elements in representative proportions and eliminates the unnecessary.

 At any rate the chicory was instantly recognizable, growing next to a little ditch, and some of the flowers went home with me for my salad.
 I have since raised its bitter leafy cousins, radicchio and Belgian endive.

-A friend of mine, Saul, who is a luthier — he repairs very expensive instruments like Stradivarius violins — only drinks coffee mixed with roasted chicory root, perhaps the most well-known use of the plant.
+A friend of mine now passed was a luthier.
+Saul repaired very expensive instruments like Stradivarius and Guarneri violins.
+(Holding a million-dollar violin can make you very nervous.)
+He only drank coffee mixed with roasted chicory root, perhaps the most well-known use of the plant.
 While some call chicory a coffee extender or a substitute for coffee, it is more accurate to say it is a blend that changes the overall flavor profile.
 If they made chicory coffee decaffeinated I would drink more of it.
-(Caffeine and I had a medical argument nearly 20 years ago.
-It won.
-Thus I avoid it.)
+Caffeine and I had a medical argument at mid-life.
+It won thus I avoid it.

 Chicory has other uses than leading coffee astray.
 The young leaves are edible in salads, as are the aforementioned blossoms.
 The flower buds can be pickled and the roots boiled and eaten, though that may take several changes of water.
 Blanched spring growth (raised in the dark) are not bitter.